jurinho17-sv/my-portfolio-astro/src/content/posts/04-cs61a-week3.md

 ---
-title: "[CS 61A] Week 3"
+title: "Midterm1 Prep. and Recap."
 publishDate: 2025-09-20
-description: "Midterm1 Prep. and Recap."
+description: "[CS 61A] Week 3 - Study Notes"
-tags: ["Midterm 1 (cs61a)", "Python", "CS 61A: Structure and Interpretation of Computer Programs"]
+tags: ["Midterm 1 (cs61a)", "Python", "CS 61A", "Structure and Interpretation of Computer Programs"]
 draft: true
 pin: 0
 ---

-# [CS 61A] Week 3
+# Midterm1 Prep. and Recap.

 Hi, I'm Ju Ho Kim and thank you very much for taking your time to visit my website!